 While you need to keep the associations as vague as possible, you also need to keep them brief.
 Mind maps are used to summarize information and hopefully create an association that is inherent without explanation.
 This means that each idea should be one or two words, not a whole sentence.

-Having short associations also gives more freedom for your team to interpret them in different ways, providing a little unique perspective to the brainstorming process.
+Having short associations also gives more freedom for your team to interpret them in different ways, providing a unique perspective to the brainstorming process.

 When creating associations, it’s important to group them along with their similarities.
 For example, if we’re using a mind map for cars, the buckets “SUV” and “Minivan” should be relatively close, while the buckets for “sport” and “truck” will be completely separated from one another.